Trust

 Where we are right now

-The product foundation was chosen for a financial product from day one: a managed database with encrypted storage and database-enforced tenant isolation, type-checked code paths from the API to the database, two-factor authentication recommended on every account, application-level encryption on the most sensitive specific fields, and a deliberate read-only relationship with your brokerages.
+The product foundation was chosen for a financial product from day one: a managed database with encrypted storage, account-scoped access controls, row-level security policies on customer data tables, type-checked code paths from the API to the database, two-factor authentication encouraged on every account, data-model support for separately encrypted sensitive fields, and a deliberate read-only relationship with your brokerages.

 The strongest protection is one we built into the product

 Ironlake never moves money.
-We don't place trades, schedule transfers, or initiate any financial transaction — even when account aggregation is enabled at higher tiers.
-Every action happens in your brokerage's own interface.
-A compromise of Ironlake cannot directly cause a financial loss, because there is no path from our system into yours.
+We don't place trades, schedule transfers, or initiate any financial transaction — even if optional brokerage aggregation is added later.
+If you decide to trade, transfer, or rebalance, you do that outside Ironlake in the financial institution's own interface.
+A compromise of Ironlake cannot directly move money or place a trade, because there is no transaction path from our system into yours.

 How the product is built